⚡ HVAC · Salt Lake City, UT

 What Do Other Projects Cost in Salt Lake City?

-How Much Does Furnace installation Cost in Nearby Cities?
+How Much Does Furnace Installation Cost in Nearby Cities?

 Install a Furnace in Provo, UT — $4,450 Install a Furnace in West Jordan, UT — $4,520 Install a Furnace in Ogden, UT — $4,330 Install a Furnace in St. George, UT — $4,450

-Published March 2025 · Updated April 14, 2026 · Cost data based on local labor rates and market conditions in the Salt Lake City metropolitan area.
+Published March 2025 · Updated May 13, 2026 · Cost data based on local labor rates and market conditions in the Salt Lake City metropolitan area.